 Thank you for referring us to Joe Smith for tax preparation services.

 As you know, ABC Taxes is a small firm that prides itself on personal service.
 We appreciate your confidence in our work, and are delighted that you chose to recommend us.

 Please don’t hesitate to let us know if there’s anything we can do for you between now and Tax Day.

 Amanda B. Clay, CPA

 - Check for typos.
-Have a trusted friend check your note or email before you send it.
-The best person to do this for you is someone who’s good at catching mistakes and will devote the time to making sure you got everything right – including and especially the name of the recipient.
+Read your email or note out loud, or haave a trusted friend check it before you send it.
+The best person to do this for you is someone who’s good at catching mistakes and will devote the time to making sure you got everything right—including and especially the name of the recipient.
 Just about the only way in which a thank-you note can hurt you is if it contains a typo, and that’s extra true when the mistake involves the recipient’s name.
 Once you make a typo, it’s nearly impossible to spot on your own.
 Don’t take the risk; enlist the proofreading services of an eagle-eyed friend and make sure your thank-you note has the desired effect.